J-Jaganathan/Java_Network_Comm/README.md

 This project was developed during my 4th semester to deepen my understanding of how real-time communication works over TCP/IP.

 I have hidden Port number and IP Address with xxxxx..
-So, Use IP Address of your Internet in xxx.xxx.xxx.xxx and use any port from 1024 to 9000 in xxxx value.
+So, Use IP Address of your Internet in xxx.xxx.xxx.xxx and use any port from 1024 to 9000 in the xxxx value.
+Remember to maintain the same internet connection when using both Java Programs

 ---